cdapio/cdap/cdap-docs/application-templates/source/etl/custom.rst

 methods to obtain Streams or Datasets and verify that they have the correct data.

-Source State in Real-time Source
+Source State in Real-Time Source
 ================================

 Real-time adapters are executed in workers.
 During failure, there is the possibility that